maskegger/guide/index.md

 1. Upload to a secure data archive.
   - The [ICPSR data enclave](https://www.icpsr.umich.edu/icpsrweb/content/ICPSR/access/restricted/enclave.html) is one option.

-Step 4 above--checking numbers--can be tedious.
-Include lots of asserts in your code when writing up your results to make this process smoother.
+Step 3--confirming output--can be tedious.
+Include lots of asserts in your code when writing up your results to make this process easier.
 (See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).)
-For example, if the main result of your paper is a regression estimate of $1.2 million, include an assert in your code that will fail should this number ever change following a new data update.
+For example, if the main result of your study is a regression estimate of $1.2 million, include an assert in your code that will fail should this number ever change following a new data update.

 # Stata coding tips